locus84/Locus-Bundle-System/README.md

 This is build up to support very common senarios I've experienced.\
 But you can extend this on purpose.(just fork and make modifications)

-Not that it caches assetbundles so eats some memory(but quite low)

 \
 **Synchronized API Support!**